nshoo/ExperienceScanner/readme.md

 > **Note:** At this time, you must have an OpenAI account and API key in order to use this tool.
 Support for other models may come in future versions.

-After installing the extension, it's very easy to use.
-I recommend pinning it to the top bar in chrome.
+After installing the extension, it's very simple to use.
+I recommend pinning it to the top bar in Chrome.
 Then, you simply navigate to a job description on LinkedIn and activate the extension by clicking its icon (the magnifying glass).
 If you're in the right place, a popup should appear that says "loading".
 After a couple of seconds you should see the result of the scan.

 There are three classifications for job listings: None, Some, Minimum.
 This means either a given job requires no prior work experience, some experience, or lists a specific minimum number of years that an applicant must have worked.
-In this last case, the number of years will also be visible in the output.
+In this last case, the number of years will also be visible in the popup window.

 ## Installation